-Well-functioning urban areas environments-enable Ccommunities and businesses are to be more resilient to the effects of climate change, and support the uptake of zero and low-carbon emission modes is supported throughout the region.
+Well-functioning urban areas environments enable Communities and businesses are to be more resilient to the effects of climate change, and support the uptake of zero and low-carbon emission modes is supported throughout the region.
 Well-functioning urban environments have compact urban form, through urban intensification, and are well-designed and planned through the use of spatial and development strategies and use of design guidance.
-Well-functioning urban areas environments-are low impact and give effect to Te Mana o Te Wai, by incorporating water sensitive urban design and managing the effects of urban development on other regionally significant values and features, including mana whenua / tangata whenua values as required by in this Regional Policy Statement RPS.
+Well-functioning urban areas environments are low impact and give effect to Te Mana o Te Wai, by incorporating water sensitive urban design and managing the effects of urban development on other regionally significant values and features, including mana whenua / tangata whenua values as required by in this Regional Policy Statement RPS.
 Well-functioning urban areas are supported by inter-disciplinary design guides, prepared in partnership with mana whenua / tangata whenua, to ensure best practice urban design is undertaken which supports the health and wellbeing of people and the region's natural resources.

 Well-functioning urban areas support the efficient use of existing urban-zoned land and infrastructure, and protect regionally significant infrastructure from potentially incompatible development and reverse sensitivity effects.
-The retention of productive rural land is promoted through compact urban form.
-Well-functioning urban areas are supported by a-They also support the reliable local supply of aggregate to support enable urban development and associated infrastructure where necessary.
+They also support the local supply of aggregate to support urban development where necessary.
 By being compact they also retain productive rural land. oil shortages or crisis, and there is reduced pressure for new infrastructure and more efficient use of existing infrastructure.